 Chia and Flax Seeds: Both these seeds will add bulk to your smoothies.
 You could munch on these as is if smoothies are not your cup of tea.
-They are supremely beneficial if shiny, long, healthy hair.
+They are supremely beneficial if long, healthy and shiny hair in monsoon.
 They are low in calories and can be easily added to your diet.
 Even sunflower seeds are an excellent choice.

 Spinach: Think twice before you turn away that bowl of greens, specifically spinach.
 Loaded with vitamin A, C, iron, and folate, spinach is at the top of the pyramid of foods that promote hair growth.
 In many cases, iron deficiency leads to hair loss.
 Having spinach and greens ensures that the protein and iron demands are met.

 Sweet Potatoes: Sweet potatoes are abundant in beta-carotene.
 It gets converted to Vitamin A in the body, and this boosts hair health.
 A medium-sized sweet potato has enough beta-carotene to provide more than four times the daily Vitamin A requirement.
 Vitamin A produces Sebum which maintains hair health.

 Also Read: 5 irritating scalp conditions in women